 Hon.
 Joelie Kaernerk (interpretation): Thank you, Mr. Speaker.
-Yes, the MLA for Arviat is indeed correct, and this is the price agreed to in that agreement that was recently signed.
+Yes, the Member for Arviat is indeed correct and this is the price agreed to in that agreement that was recently signed.
 This will be the rate used.
 Thank you, Mr. Speaker.

-Speaker: Mr. Savikataaq.
+Speaker: Your second and final supplementary, Mr. Savikataaq.